MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/verify-upgrade-for-databases-2019.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid: f3819495-4b67-4a71-ba46-23e43b175620
-description: "Summary: Learn how to verify when a database-attach upgrade to SharePoint Server 2019 has finished, and identify any problems that may have occurred."
+description: "Summary: Learn how to verify when a database-attach upgrade to SharePoint Server 2019 Public Preview has finished, and identify any problems that may have occurred."
 ---

-# Verify database upgrades in SharePoint Server 2019
+# Verify database upgrades in SharePoint Server 2019 Public Preview

- **Summary:** Learn how to verify when a database-attach upgrade to SharePoint Server 2019 has finished, and identify any problems that may have occurred.
+ **Summary:** Learn how to verify when a database-attach upgrade to SharePoint Server 2019 Public Preview has finished, and identify any problems that may have occurred.

-After you upgrade databases to SharePoint Server 2019, you must verify that the content was successfully upgraded to the new version.
+After you upgrade databases to SharePoint Server 2019 Public Preview, you must verify that the content was successfully upgraded to the new version.
 You can verify the status of the database-attach upgrade (is it still in progress, or has it been completed successfully or with errors or failures?) to see whether issues remain for you to address.
 When you follow these steps as part of a trial upgrade, you can use them to identify customizations that have to be reworked before you attempt to upgrade your production environment.
 When you upgrade your production environment, it is even more important that you know whether the upgrade has completed and what issues remain to be addressed.

 ## Verify upgrade status for databases
 <a name="Verify"> </a>